dcyoung/dcyoung.github.io/_pages/about.md

 **At Work**

 I have served as a visionary and developer of first party software, ML and AI solutions at early and growth stage companies, spearheading many efforts related to ML including R&D, data-science and engineering.
-I have identified and defined problems fit for machine learning, translated SOTA research to production systems, and deployed scalable closed loop ML solutions to solve complex real-world challenges.
+I have identified and defined problems fit for machine learning, translated state-of-the-art research to production systems, and deployed scalable closed loop ML solutions to solve complex real-world challenges.
 I have experience across domains including robotics, computer vision, natural language processing and document understanding.
 I have presented on vision, R&D, technology and roadmaps to diverse audiences.

 Day to day, I foster a friendly work atmosphere that promotes passionate, curious engagement around challenging problems.
 I champion the pragmatic use of agile process, the introduction of automation whenever possible, and the constant application of a product mindset.